 If you own and regularly operate a motorcycle, it is crucial to understand that using the proper protective gear could reduce your risk of sustaining these traumatic brain injuries in the event of an accident.

 Contact a New York Motorcycle Accident Attorney

-All drivers have a legal obligation to respect the rights of motorcyclists, regardless of whether they are wearing a helmet or not.
+All drivers are legally obligated to respect motorcyclists’ rights, regardless of whether they wear helmets.
 If you or someone you love has sustained severe injuries from a motorcycle accident due to another driver’s recklessness or negligence, you have the right to pursue legal action.
-At Hach & Rose, LLP, our skilled team of motorcycle accident lawyers will fight for you to make sure that you get the fair compensation you’re entitled to.
+At Hach & Rose, LLP, our skilled motorcycle accident lawyers will fight for you to ensure you get the fair compensation you’re entitled to.